 Fine out more about deer farming requirements in the:

 All operations require monitoring.
 Learn more about monitoring.

 This is a method for estimating the abundance of deer.
 It is based on counts of faecal pellets along randomly placed transects.
 It involves counting deer pellets in small circles along a large number of short lines positioned randomly in the block.

 View the Protocol for estimating changes in the relative abundance of deer in New Zealand forests using the Faecal Pellet Index (PDF, 800K) (opens in new window) which explains the methods further.

-If you live in the Northland and Auckland regions and see a wild deer, call DOC’s infoline and let us know.
+If you spot wild deer in the Auckland regions, call DOC’s Warkworth office +64 9 425 7812 and let us know.

 The size and shape of the faecal pellets varies slightly between the species of deer, but generally the black or dark brown faecal pellets are deposited in groups, and are often elongated with one more pointed end.
 Likewise the footprints vary, but show two pointed toes.